 "About 3D Volumetric Displays" (2011)

-NEW - NOW AVAILABLE TO DOWNLOAD HERE -
+AVAILABLE TO DOWNLOAD HERE -

 3D Displays and Spatial Interaction: Exploring the Science, Art, Evolution and Use of 3D Technologies (Walker & Wood Limited 2011)

 "The author needs little introduction; he is a

 highly-regarded historian of “the technology of images,” with a deep knowledge

 fuelled by his own groundbreaking work in volumetric 3-D displays.
 I have